BU

 MEDIUM PREVALENCE

-Nuts, particularly walnuts, are used in various desserts and pastries.
+Nuts, particularly walnuts, are used in various desserts and pastries, as well as in tarator soup.
 Be sure to inquire about nut ingredients.

 COMMONLY FOUND IN: